-Meals Skipping: Routine vs. Random: Weight Loss or Weight Gain
+Skipping Meals: Routine vs. Random, Weight Loss or Weight Gain?
+What to Do

 Almost all of us have skipped a meal or two in the hope of losing a few pounds.
-The overall experience for most people in the end is that its been it’s of little help.
+The overall experience for most people is that it’s of little help.
 However, some individuals skip meals much more regularly.
 Does this behavior help weight loss or even weight maintenance?
 Are there any dangers or real benefits?
 In order to answer these questions, you need to understand the three types of skipping meals:

-Skipping Breakfast or Lunch Leads to Overeating and Loss of Control Day’s Food
+Skipping Breakfast or Lunch Regularly Leads to Overeating and Loss of Control Over the Day’s Food

 Eating breakfast everyday is the first critical step on the path towards successful weight loss.
 Skipping breakfast remains the most common mistake made by people attempting to lose weight.
 Breakfast, especially one including proteins such as eggs, ham, cheese, bacon or high-protein bars or cereals, stabilizes the blood sugar for the rest of day and ensures better choices at lunch.

-When you skip any meal your blood sugar falls throughout the day and you arrive at the next meal not only hungry but with a low blood sugar.
-The result is a low energy level, less exercise and physical activity.
+When you skip any meal your blood sugar falls throughout the day.
+You arrive at the next meal not only hungry, but with low blood sugar.
+The result is a low energy level, which means less exercise and physical activity.
 Making bad choices like eating at fast food restaurants or having large meals is the result.
-Experiencing low blood sugars at lunch or late in the afternoon when lunch is skipped often leads to overeating and loss of control.
+Experiencing low blood sugar at lunch or late in the afternoon when lunch is skipped often leads to overeating and loss of control.
 Individuals working in schools or offices who skip breakfast and are hungry by lunch are often vulnerable to the “bad choices” that coworkers make and are likely to go-along with the crowd.

-See How Skipping Meals Leads to Lose of Control Latter in the Day
+See How Skipping Meals Leads to Loss of Control Later in the Day

 - kidney stress